 Recently, in response to the devastating Zika outbreak in Brazil, the Brazilian Health Surveillance Agency Anvisa joined the task force Zika Zero set up by the Federal Government for the National Day of Mobilization.
 On Saturday Feb 13, 2016, they visited 2.8 million homes in 428 municipalities across the country.
 The aim was to mobilize the population for the prevention and combating of the Aedes mosquito specie, and identify its breeding sites.

-Anvisa (Agência Nacional de Vigilância Sanitária) was created in 1999 to protect and promote public health and to intervene in the risks caused by the production and use of products regulated by health surveillance.
+The Brazilian government created Anvisa (Agência Nacional de Vigilância Sanitária) in 1999 to protect and promote public health and to intervene in the risks caused by the production and use of products regulated by health surveillance.
 Their regulatory requirements impose the need for products sold in Brazil, to be provided in the Brazilian Portuguese language.

 To get your Pharmaceutical or Medical Device products qualified for sale and distribution in Brazil, there are required steps to be completed according to Anvisa.
 In March 2013, they released Technical Regulation of Good Manufacturing Practices of Medical Devices and In Vitro Diagnostic Devices.
 These technical regulations describe in detail the General Quality System Requirements; Quality Documents and Records; Design Control and Device Master Records; Process and Production Controls; Handling, Storage, Distribution and Traceability; Correction and Preventive Actions; Installation and Servicing; and, Statistical Techniques.